asmuth/brokerd/readme.md

 ### keepalive mode:

-to enable keepalive mode for a connection, send this query:
+to enable keepalive mode for a connection add `keepalive()` to your query:

-    !keepalive\n
+    stream [...] keepalive\n

-if in keepalive mode, the connection wont be closed after the query completes. instead the server will sent this line:
+if in keepalive mode, the connection wont be closed after the query completes. instead the server will sent this message:

-    !continue\n
+    { "_keepalive": 0, "_time": (...) }

+the value of the `_keepalive` key indicates the number of running queries. even in keepalive mode connections will be closed after a specified idle timeout. to prevent this and keep the connection opened indefinitely, you must periodically issue a  `keepalive`. the server will always respond with the message from above, with the exception that the number of running queries can be non-zero.

+    keepalive\n

+### microsecond timestamps

+  here be dragons

+### strict_mode

+  here be dragons

 License